 This all sounds quite reasonable.
 Beliefs, especially about important things, should be carefully formed and supported by evidence.
 This includes beliefs about God or the absence of gods.
 But I think a great deal of confusion and clutter arises because we have misconceptions about what evidence is and how it supports beliefs.
 What kinds of things can support our beliefs?
 Probably just two things: experiences and other beliefs.
 For example, what supports my belief that the computer in front of me is black?
 Well, one thing that supports this belief is my visual experience of the computer.
 It appears black to me.
 That is my primary source of evidence.
 What supports my belief that this computer, if tossed into a lake, will sink?
 One thing that supports this belief is another belief: the belief that things of a certain density and configuration cannot float in water.
 Both my beliefs—about the color and buoyancy of the computer—seem perfectly rational given my evidence.
 My jury experience was similar.
 My belief that the suspect was guilty was supported by my experience of listening to testimony and other beliefs about the situation, like the reliability of that testimony.

 So how does all this help us in thinking about the rationality of belief or disbelief in God?
 One person believes there is a God, and one person believes there are no gods.
 Both are belief-states.
 This has nothing to do with certainty or claims to “know.”
 Some may say that disbelief in gods is a “lack of belief.”
 But this isn’t quite accurate.
 If I lack a belief about some matter, it means I’ve never considered it at all.
 Five seconds before typing this sentence, I lacked a belief about whether pigs are descended from unicorns.
 I had never considered it.
 I didn’t affirm it, I didn’t deny it.
 I wasn’t even “undecided.”
 I just had no mental state about it whatsoever.
 Now I do—I deny it.
-Anyone who has thought about whether gods exist has a belief about the matter, and both belief-states (affirming & denial) are on equal terms, both are claims about reality.
-And since both views are belief-states, they should both be based on evidence—either experiences or other beliefs.
+Anyone who has thought about whether gods exist has a view about the matter, and any view you hold (even being undecided) requires support from reasons (evidence) to be considered rational.

 The Rubber Meets the Road